-- 1. Install transmitter alignment/purging flange (5) onto the process flange (12) with the large O-ring and 4 pcs.
-M16 x 60 bolts (ref.Figure 3-3).
-Grease threads of M16 bolts with included PBC grease and fasten using nuts and washers supplied.
-All 4 bolts must be tightened firmly to compress the large O-ring.
+- 1. Install transmitter alignment and purging unit (3) onto the process flange (9) with the large O-ring and 4 pcs.
+M16 x 60 bolts (ref.
+Figure 3-3).
+All 4 bolts on either side must be tightened firmly to compress the large O-ring.
 Use the gap gauge (were available) to set the initial gap to 6mm all around the flange.
 This assures a uniform and minimum satisfactory compression of the O-ring. - 2.
-Install pressurised instrument window purging as described in Section 3.1.2. - 3.
-Put the window adapter ring (4) on the alignment unit.
-Make sure that the Oring on the alignment unit is tight and greased (note, do not use the included PBC grease). - 4.
-Begin purging of the instrument windows.
-Refer to Section 3.1.2 for details. - 5.
-Affix an O-ring (not greased) to the adapter ring and connect the transmitter unit to the alignment unit.
-The guiding pin on the adapter ring must fit the hole in the transmitter window.
+Install pressurised instrument purging as described in Section 3.1.2. - 3.
+Begin purging.
+Refer to Section 3.1.2 for details. - 4.
+Connect the transmitter unit to the alignment unit.
 Tighten the transmitter-mounting nut (2), whilst supporting the transmitter unit.
 Please note after fully tightening the transmitter-mounting nut, do not turn the transmitter unit anticlockwise, as such action can break the thread locking of the TU mechanical parts.
 If it is necessary to rotate the transmitter unit, first loosen the transmitter mounting nut, then rotate the transmitter unit.
 Re-tighten the nut again whilst supporting the TU.
-Please note it is recommended that two people install the TU, one to support the TU whilst the other tightens the mounting nut. - 6.
-Repeat steps 1-5 for the receiver unit. - 7.
-If not pre-connected from factory, connect both cables in the transmitter unit (the main power and receiver cables, Figure 6-1).
-Refer to Table 6-1 and Table 6-3. - 8.
+Please note it is recommended that two people install the TU, one to support the TU whilst the other tightens the mounting nut. - 5.
+Repeat steps 1-4 for the receiver unit. - 6.
+If not pre-connected from factory, connect both cables in the transmitter unit (main power and receiver cables, Figure 6-1), referring to Table 6-1 and Table 6-3. - 7.
 If not pre-connected from factory, connect the receiver cable in the receiver unit (ref.
-Table 6-2).
+Table 6-2). - 8.
+Connect optional output signals (4-20mA, warning relays, etc.) to the "Auxiliary" terminals in the transmitter unit (use an auxiliary cable entry, Figure 6-1).
+Refer to Section 6.7. - 9.
+Input signals such as external temperature and pressure are connected to the assigned terminals in the transmitter unit.
+Refer to Section 6.6. - 10.
+Connect the transmitter and power supply with the corresponding cable.

-- 9. Connect optional output signals (4-20mA, warning relays, etc.) to the "Auxiliary" terminals in the transmitter unit (use an auxiliary cable entry, Figure 6-1).
-Refer to Section 6.7. - 10.
-Input signals such as external temperature and pressure probes are connected to the assigned terminals in the transmitter unit.
-Refer to Section 6.6. - 11.
-Connect the transmitter and power supply with the corresponding cable. - 3.1.2 Purging of flanges
+3.1.2 Purging of flanges

-The instrument windows are kept clean by setting up a positive flow of air through the flanges and into the stack.
-This purging will prevent particles from settling on the optical windows and contaminating them.
+The instrument lenses are kept clean by setting up a positive flow of air through the flanges and into the stack.
+This purging will prevent particles from settling on the optical lenses and contaminating them.
 The purge gas must be dried and cleaned.
 Instrument air or other non-hazardous gas shall be used for purging.
 If instrument air is not available a separate blower is needed.
 A purge flow of approximately 20-50 l/min (process dependent) is sufficient for most installations.
 Alternatively, the initial velocity of the purge flow in the flanges is set to 1/10 of the gas velocity in the duct.
 After completion of the installation the purge flow is optimised as described in Section 5.3.